Development of Final Fantasy XV: Announcement

 Its name and platform change were officially announced at E3 2013, with further trailers showcasing the game concept released later.
-The 2013 trailer was again a concept piece consisting mostly of CGI rather than actual gameplay footage.
-Staff later stated that XV had been announced and displayed too early.
-The game's next official appearance was made at TGS 2014, with the announcement of its commercial demo, and a tech demo showing off the game's engine.
+The trailer was again a concept piece consisting mostly of CGI rather than actual gameplay footage.
+Staff later stated that Final Fantasy XV had been announced and displayed too early.
+The game's next official appearance was at TGS 2014, with the announcement of its commercial demo, and a tech demo showing off the game's engine.
 After its reappearance, regular livestreamed shows called "Active Time Reports" (ATR) were broadcast, giving updates to the game and responses to fan questions.
 According to Tabata, the ATRs were created to help fans left confused by the game's change of platform and title, along with establishing a two-way communication with the fanbase.
 During 2015, official forums were created to allow the developers to receive direct feedback from fans.
 Starting from February 12, the Japanese forums were discontinued and replaced with a developer's blog.
 Their stated reason was to offer a more accessible medium for both feedback and developer updates.

-After its appearance at the 2014 Paris Games Week, Tabata announced that XVs release window was "roughly decided", with the company recruiting new staff to work on the master build.
+After its appearance at the 2014 Paris Games Week, Tabata announced that the release window was "roughly decided", with the company recruiting new staff to work on the master build.
 While it did not show at E3 2015, it did appear at that year's Gamescom, which Tabata said was the beginning of its official marketing campaign leading up to further announcements.
 As part of the marketing, the game was distanced from the Fabula Nova Crystallis subseries, as it would have placed symbolic limits upon their target audience.
 The game's minimal showing at the event caused a negative reaction from fans, with Tabata stating that Square Enix underestimated the importance of the event.
 Between May and November 2015, the publicity was deliberately kept low-key so staff could focus on completing the pre-beta version of the game.
-Once done, XV became playable in its entirety, enabling developers to get a full view of the product for the final stages of development and testing.
 Production on the beta version and progression to the debugging phase began in 2016.
-The master version, the version of the game that would be played at release, was completed in August, although further technical polishing took place after this.
+The master version, which would be played at release, was completed in August, although further technical polishing took place after this.